-Please read: You can directly fly to Paro International airport (the lone Int’l airport of Bhutan) through different destinations such as Kathmandu, Bangkok, Singapore, Dhaka, and several cities in India like Delhi, Kolkotta, Guwahati, Bagdogra.
-There are two airlines (Druk Air and Bhutan airlines) operating flights to and fro Paro, and you can book the flight seats through their official website, or we can also help you book your flight seats at a better price.
+You can easily travel to Paro International Airport, the only international airport in Bhutan, from various destinations such as Kathmandu, Bangkok, Singapore, Dhaka, and several cities in India including Delhi, Kolkotta, Guwahati, and Bagdogra.
+Druk Air and Bhutan Airlines both operate flights to and from Paro, and you can book your seat through their official website.
+Alternatively, we can help you find the best deal for your flight.

 Arrive at Paro Airport and then drive to the capital city Thimphu.
 Altitude: 2320m/ 7656ft above sea level.
 (1 hour 30 minutes drive)